Noel Coonan

-Noel Coonan (born 6 January 1951) is a former Irish Fine Gael politician who served as a Teachta Dála (TD) for the Tipperary North constituency from 2007 to 2016.
-He was a Senator for the Cultural and Educational Panel from 2002 to 2007.
+Noel Coonan (born 6 January 1951) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Tipperary North constituency from 2007 to 2016.
+He was a senator for the Cultural and Educational Panel from 2002 to 2007.

 He was elected at the 2007 general election to Dáil Éireann as a Fine Gael TD for Tipperary North.
 He had been a member of the 22nd Seanad Éireann in 2002 as a Senator for the Cultural and Educational Panel.

 A former member of North Tipperary County Council and Templemore Town Council, he was an unsuccessful candidate for Dáil Éireann in the Tipperary North constituency at the 2002 general election.

-He was the Fine Gael deputy Spokesperson on Agriculture, Fisheries and Food, with special responsibility for Common Agricultural Policy reform from October 2010 to March 2011.
-He had been deputy Spokesperson on Communications, Energy and Natural Resources, with special responsibility for Telecommunications from 2007 to 2010.
-He is President of the Collins 22 Society.
+He was the Fine Gael deputy spokesperson on Agriculture, Fisheries and Food, with special responsibility for Common Agricultural Policy reform from October 2010 to March 2011.
+He had been deputy spokesperson on Communications, Energy and Natural Resources, with special responsibility for Telecommunications from 2007 to 2010.
+He was president of the Collins 22 Society.

 He lost his seat at the 2016 general election, and was an unsuccessful candidate for election to the Seanad in April 2016.

-He contested the May 2019 local elections in Tipperary, and won a seat in the Thurles-Templemore local election area.
+He contested the 2019 local elections in Tipperary, and won a seat in the Thurles-Templemore local election area.
 In June 2020, he was elected to the Chair of the Thurles-Templemore District Council.
+He did not contest the 2024 Tipperary County Council election.